Easter in Corfu: The tradition of the Holy Light

-The reception of the Holy Light takes place in "Pentofanaro Sq." in the presence of Local Authorities and is transferred to the Church of "Saint Paraskevi" and the Resurrection Procession begins.
-Shortly before midnight, the Resurrection procession is moved to the Spianada Music Pavilion.

-The paschal troparion “Christos Anesti (Greek: Χριστός Ανέστη)” is chanted as the three philharmonic bands perform the march “Grekoi (Greek: Γρεκοί)”, followed by fireworks and celebrations across the city.
+The reception of the Holy Light takes place in Pentofanaro in the presence of local authorities and is transferred to the Church of Saint Paraskevi where the Resurrection Service begins.
+Shortly before midnight, the Resurrection procession is moved to the music pavilion of the Upper Spianada Square.
+There the Resurrection is celebrated and "Christos Anesti" is chanted, with the three Philharmonic bands of the city playing the march "Grekoi".
+This is followed by drumming, flares, and fireworks.

+Holy Week

 Lazarus Saturday

+Customs related to Easter start on Lazarus Saturday.
+Every year on the eve of Saturday after sunset in the village of Episkepsi in northern Corfu, the local choir and crowds of people sing the "carols of Lazarus" in the neighborhoods, while housewives offer Lenten snacks and wine.

-After the service held in the Church of "Saint Nicholas of the Elders" (San Nicolo dei Vecchi), which is located in the old town of Corfu in the "Kambielo" area, at 11.30 in the morning, choral ensembles of the island start a musical tour in various parts of the historic center of the city, singing the "Carols of Lazarus".
+On the day, after the service held in the Church of "Saint Nicholas of the Elders" (San Nicolo dei Vecchi) in the "Kambielo", at 11:30 in the morning, choral ensembles of the island start a musical tour in various parts of the historic center of the city, singing the "Carols of Lazarus".
 Their final meeting takes place in "San Giaccomo", the old Town Hall of the City.
 This event is organized by "Carrier of Corfiot Expression".
-The carols recount the whole story of the Resurrection of Lazarus and are sung in the Corfu dialect.
+In the afternoon, a religious music concert is traditionally held at the Municipal Theater of Corfu.